luk400/vim-jukit/README.md

 " IF KITTY OR TMUX IS USED:
 let g:jukit_inline_plotting = 1
 "    - Enable in-terminal-plotting.
+Only supported for kitty or tmux+iTerm2 -> BE SURE TO SPECIFY THE TERMINAL VIA `g:jukit_terminal`! (see variables in section 'Basic jukit options')
+" ELSE:
-Only supported for kitty terminal or tmux with iTerm2 terminal " ELSE: let g:jukit_inline_plotting = 0
+let g:jukit_inline_plotting = 0
 "    - Disable in-terminal-plotting